herotechcourse/kotlin-lotto-precourse/README.md

 ### 9. add the print results to output Handler
 - add print results to output handler
 - try it in the application class

+### 10. Fix bugs in the code
+- the print results isnt printing as required
+- adjusted the prize class to handle this case